 This HerpeSelect® blood test is used to detect both Herpes Simplex Virus Type 1 and Herpes Simplex Virus Type 2 (HSV-1 and HSV-2) by searching for antibodies to the the viruses.
 HSV-1 and HSV-2 both cause oral and genital herpes.
 These tests measure Immunoglobulin G (IgG), the most abundant type of antibody.
 IgG is found in all body fluids and protects against bacterial and viral infections.

-The recommended minimum window period for this testing is:
+The recommended minimum window period for the Herpes Type 1 and Herpes Type 2 panel is:

 Oral herpes symptoms include: